-Laptops for staff to support remote learning.
-Laptops for students (for use within the different zones and for use at home, complemented by additional laptops from the DfE) to support learning in school and at home.
-To ensure high standards of remote teaching and learning with enhanced interaction between teachers and students during any periods of student isolation and/or lockdowns. • Chromebooks and tablets for student use in lessons to further support teaching and learning.
-Visualisers for all departments in school to allow teachers to demonstrate/show work and give feedback to students, whilst still maintaining social distancing in school and whilst leading remote learning. • Microphones for all teachers to prepare high- quality audios to support remote learning.
-Movavi Video Recording Software to ensure teachers can prepare high-quality videos to support remote learning.
-IPADs and drawing tablets for D&T and Art Fire tablets to support socially distanced assessment in different subjects.
-Further teaching and learning and revision resources to support students across all subject areas, particularly those students in examinations year groups, including: To ensure high standards of teaching and learning are maintained in school.
-Revision guides across most subjects Textbooks (and digital copies of some textbooks) across the majority of subjects Anthologies in English and MFL E-books across a range of subjects Quizlet for use in MFL lessons To ensure that students have the required knowledge/notes for all areas of their subject courses, including areas of the course covered when students were self-isolating.
+- Movavi Video Recording Software to ensure teachers can prepare high-quality videos to support remote learning. - iPads (with iPencils) and drawing tablets for D&T and Art. - Fire tablets to support socially distanced assessment in different subjects. - Student headsets to allow for students to participate online learning sessions.

+Further teaching and learning and revision resources to support students across all subject areas, particularly those students in examinations year groups, including:

+- Revision guides / revision cards across most subjects - Textbooks (and digital copies of some textbooks) across the majority of subjects - · Anthologies in English and MFL - E-books across a range of subjects - · Quizlet for use in MFL lessons - Online library system for students to access a range of e-books, research articles and journals.

+To ensure high standards of teaching and learning are maintained in school.

+To ensure that students have the required knowledge/notes for all areas of their subject courses, including areas of the course covered when students were self-isolating.

 Training sessions planned and implemented to support teachers in implementing new T&L approaches.

 To ensure teachers can deliver high-quality remote learning and maximise potential of all of the new remote T&L strategies.

 Training sessions attended by pastoral leaders to continue to support students with mental health and/or safeguarding concerns.

 To contribute to the broad range of pastoral support for our students, including support for mental health, anxiety and other safeguarding concerns following the lockdown period.

-Other resources to support teaching and learning in year group bubbles and zones: To avoid the sharing of materials between different year group bubbles and to fully support the learning of all students in the Resource box for every classroom.
-Stationery box for every classroom. school.
-Stationery box for every classroom.
-Boxes in every classroom to store student exercise books and files.
-To ensure high quality teaching, learning and assessment, despite social distancing Trolleys for teachers to support teaching in different zones/classrooms. assessment, despite social distancing restrictions. • Support packs of revision materials for Year 11 students, including guidance materials for
+Other resources to support teaching and learning in year group bubbles and zones:

+- Resource box for every classroom. - Stationery box for every classroom. - Boxes in every classroom to store student exercise books and files. - Trolleys for teachers to support teaching in different zones/classrooms. - Mini whiteboards purchased (to support socially distanced assessment in lessons). - Support packs of revision materials for Year 11 students, including guidance materials for parents on how to best support their children with revision and catch-up work. - Student Art packs for KS3 students.

+To avoid the sharing of materials between different year group bubbles and to fully support the learning of all students in the school.

+To ensure high quality teaching, learning and assessment, despite social distancing restrictions.